 B. Permits Required

 SECTION 17.
 Definitions

 Accessory structure or use - a use or structure, which is incidental and subordinate to the principal use or structure.
 Accessory uses, when aggregated shall not subordinate the principal use of the lot.
 A deck or similar extension of the principal structure or a garage attached to the principal structure by a roof or a common wall is considered part of the principal structure.

 Agriculture - the production, keeping or maintenance for sale or lease, of plants and/or animals, including but not limited to: forage and sod crops; grain and seed crops; dairy animals and dairy products; poultry and poultry products; livestock; fruits and vegetables; and ornamental and green house products.
 Agriculture does not include forest management and timber harvesting activities.

 Aggrieved party - an owner of land whose property is directly or indirectly affected by the granting or denial of a permit or variance under this Ordinance; a person whose land abuts land for which a permit has been granted; or any other person or group of persons who have suffered particularized injury as a result of the granting or denial of such permit or variance.

 Alternative Toilet - A device to treat blackwaste only.
 Examples are: privy, compost, chemical, re-circulation, incinerating and vacuum toilet, among others.
 A pit privy is considered a disposal area for the purposes of the setback distances.
 A vault privy is considered a treatments tank for the purpose of the setback distances.

-Aquaculture -the growing or propagation of harvestable freshwater, estuarine or marine plants or animal species.
+Aquaculture -the growing or propagation of harvestable freshwater plants or animal species.

 Area of Special Flood Hazards - means the land in the floodplain having a one percent or greater chance of flooding in any given year, as specifically identified in the Flood Insurance Rate Map.